PavlosAdamakis/MCP-TRIAL/README.md

 # MCP Test Agent

-This project is a lightweight, modular AI assistant framework based on the **Model Content Protocol (MCP)**.
+This project is a lightweight, modular AI assistant framework based on the **Model Context Protocol (MCP)**.
 It simulates agent-to-agent communication where messages are passed in a structured way between components like tools and user interfaces.

 ---

 ##  Features

-*  **MCP (Model Content Protocol)**: Enables structured message passing between agents.
+*  **MCP (Model Context Protocol)**: Enables structured message passing between agents.
 *  **Weather Tool**: Get current weather info for any city using wttr.in.
 *  **Shell Tool**: Run basic shell commands.
 *  **Excel Tool**: Upload and clean Excel files with natural language instructions.